-Medicare Annual Enrollment Period (AEP)
+Medicare Advantage and Part D Annual Election Period (AEP)

-From October 15 to December 7, current Medicare beneficiaries can join, change, or drop a Medicare Advantage (Part C) or Part D plans during this Annual Election Period, or switch back to Original Medicare.

-After enrollment, new coverage will begin on January 1.
+From October 15 - December 7, during the AEP, people can join, change, or drop an Advantage (Part C) or Part D plan.
+The effective date for coverage will always be January 1.

-Medicare Advantage (Part C) Special Enrollment Period (SEP)
+Medicare Advantage (Part C) and Part D Special Enrollment Period (SEP)

 In certain cases, you may qualify for an SEP with a Medicare Advantage or Medicare Part D plan, allowing you to enroll outside of your AEP.
 For instance, if you move and change service areas (places where your plan is offered), you have an SEP to change your plan.
 If your employer coverage ends, you have a two-month SEP.
-You also might qualify for an SEP if you are eligible or receiving Extra Help (the Low Income Subsidy-see

-Section 6) with your prescription drugs.
-Always check the specifics of your plan and go over them with a licensed insurance agent to make sure you know your SEP rights.
+You also might qualify for an SEP if you are eligible or receiving Extra Help (the Low Income Subsidy-see Section 6) with your prescription drugs.
+Always check the specifics of your plan and go over them with your agent to make sure you know your SEP rights.

-Medicare Advantage (Part C) Open Enrollment Period
+Medicare Advantage (Part C) Disenrollment Period (MADP)

-Between January 1 and March 31 of each year, if you have Medicare Advantage, you may switch to another Medicare Advantage plan or drop Medicare Advantage and return to Original Medicare.
-You may not switch from Original Medicare to a Medicare Advantage plan during this time.
+Between January 1 and February 14 of each year, you may disenroll from your Medicare Advantage plan and return to Original Medicare during the MADP.
+You may only return to Original Medicare during this time; if you want to switch between Advantage plans, you need to wait until the AEP.